-One part of the Jewish Learning Collective is that learning is regular.
-You pick if that means weekly, every two weeks, every three weeks, or once a month.
+Weekly, every two weeks, every three weeks, or once a month.
 You decide the frequency, but JLC learners commit to learning regularly.
 You can change your schedule at any time.

-Check out the Jewish Learning Collaborative educators.
-Go with your gut and reach out to whoever speaks to you, someone you’d like to get to know better and learn from.
-An important piece of your learning is your chemistry with your teacher.
-Your first session will help you get a feel for your teacher, and sometimes it takes time to find a rhythm that feels right.
+Your first session will help you get a feel for your teacher, and you’ll work together to find a routine and rhythm that feels right.
 You can change teachers at any time.

-You don’t need to be Jewish or be interested in being Jewish to participate.
+Welcome!
+You DO NOT need to be Jewish or interested in being Jewish to participate.
 You do need to be a staff or board member at a Jewish organization.
-You can use your learning for professional development to learn about major world religion, practical tips for work, or inspiration through Jewish thought.
-There are no agendas to change your practice or to change your current relationship to Judaism.
+Your learning can be professional development, to increase your knowledge about world religion, get practical tips for work, or inspiration through Jewish thought.
+There are no agendas to change your practice or your current relationship to Judaism.
 Many JLC learners do not identify as Jewish and still find great value and joy in Jewish learning.
 You’re in good company!

 You do this for as long as it works for you.
-You can always change what you’re learning or your educator.
-But if you don’t like it, you can always stop or take a break.
+You can always change your topic or your educator.
+You can always stop or take a break.
 This is for you, and it needs to work for you.

 Your learning sessions should take place during your work hours.
 If you’re having trouble making time, talk with your supervisor about how to carve out time.

 Your first session is all about you and your educator getting to know each other.
 You can explore different learning topics, talk about your interests, and share how you’d like to approach your time together.
 You’ll also decide the pace of your learning (1-4x per month) and schedule a regular, recurring meeting time.

 5802 Monroe Road Charlotte, NC 28212